 As you can see on the photos Holi is a daytime festival.
 So if you want to join into the celebrations and joyeous exchange of colors, get there the latest on late-morning.

-The powder is more or less harmless.
+- The powder which is used to throw at each other is more or less harmless.
 But you might wanna try and get off as much as possible the same day.
 Especially the red color is pretty persistent.
 But even if it takes some days, it will all come off in the end.

-Obviously, wear rather old clothes.
-If you wear white, it’s more fun and an invitation for others to make your clothes more colorful instantly.
+- Obviously, wear rather old clothes.
+If you wear white, it’s more fun and an invitation for others to make your clothes more colorful.
+Enjoy! :)

 Danke für den Artikel und die tollen Bilder.
 Vom Holi Festival hatte ich schon mal gehört, hatte aber keine Ahnung, dass es unterschiedliche Namen haben kann und nicht in allen Regionen gefeiert wird.
 Danke auch für den Hinweis mit Bhang und dass man möglichst mit einer organisierten Gruppe hingehen soll.
 Vielleicht teste ich Holi in Deutschland (danke für den Link) bevor ich mich an den Real Deal heranwage ;) LG Sylvia